 Less streamers, less viewers, but decent viewership per streamer (10 AM – 4 PM UTC)

-You will find the lowest number of streamers on Twitch from 7 AM till 9 AM UTC.
+You will find the lowest number of streamers on Twitch from 7 AM to 9 AM UTC.
 The number of viewers starts increasing from 12 PM UTC onwards.

 From 10 AM till 4 PM UTC can be a good time for new streamers to stream.
 There might be relatively less popular streamers to compete with.
 There is also potential to gain followers from early viewers on Twitch.
 This time slot also has more viewers per streamer, compared to the time slot 12 AM to 7 AM.